videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 Next, a new Text object can be added through the `AddComponent<Type>()` function.
 A new Text component can be added to the new game object and the reference saved.

 To help with visibility, its fontSize and font are set.
-The text property is set using the previously-defined getNextStoryBlock() function from the previous part.
+The text property is set using the previously-defined *getNextStoryBlock()* function from the previous part.

-For each choice, following a model from the previous part, the foreach() function can parse them all.
-However, instead of using Text, Button objects can be used instead.
+For each choice, following a model from the previous part, the *foreach()* function can parse them all.
+However, instead of using **Text**, **Button** objects can be used instead.

 ```C#
  foreach (Choice choice in story.currentChoices)